nodejs/node/deps/npm/doc/cli/json.md

 Array of package names that will be bundled when publishing the package.

 If this is spelled `"bundleDependencies"`, then that is also honorable.

+## optionalDependencies

+If a dependency can be used, but you would like npm to proceed if it cannot be found or fails to install, then you may put it in the `optionalDependencies` hash.
+This is a map of package name to version or url, just like the `dependencies` hash.
+The difference is that failure is tolerated.

+It is still your program's responsibility to handle the lack of the dependency.
+For example, something like this:

+    try {
+      var foo = require('foo')
+      var fooVersion = require('foo/package.json').version
+    } catch (er) {
+      foo = null
+    }
+    if ( notGoodFooVersion(fooVersion) ) {
+      foo = null
+    }

+    // .. then later in your program ..

+    if (foo) {
+      foo.doFooThings()
+    }

+Entries in `optionalDependencies` will override entries of the same name in `dependencies`, so it's usually best to only put in one place.

 ## engines